 Devine's sense of humour was also perfectly intact when asked what it meant to the people of New Zealand.
 "Yeah, great question," she laughed.
 "I don't know how much it means because, well, firstly it's about 5am in the morning back in New Zealand, but I think the impact is going to take a bit of time to sink in.

-"We've spoken about it before, the 2000 World Cup and the impact that have and that took years to see the swell of numbers and the interest in cricket grow and fingers crossed we can do that too back home as inspire that next generation of players.
+"We've spoken about it before, the 2000 World Cup [Cricinfo women's World Cup, won by New Zealand] and the impact that had and that took years to see the numbers swell and the interest in cricket grow, and fingers crossed we can do that too back home as inspire that next generation of players.

 "But I think the great thing about being a Kiwi is we all get in behind each other.
 It doesn't matter what sport you play.
 I think the amount of support we've had from fellow athletes, from members of the public, from celebrities, it's been pretty cool to have that support and it does, it just shows you how connected New Zealand is and makes you really proud to be a Kiwi."